icopy-site/awesome/docs/awesome/vim-galore.md

 - The first line should be the same for most people and denotes the `$TERM` to be used _within_ tmux.
-- The second line adds the tmux-specific `Tc` (https://github.com/mhinz/vim-galore/blob/master/true color) capability to the other terminfo entries of `xterm-256color`.
+- The second line adds the tmux-specific `Tc` (true color) capability to the other terminfo entries of `xterm-256color`.
 Obviously this assumes that the user is using `TERM=xterm-256color` _outside_ of tmux.